Convene CEO Ryan Simonetti on Why CRE is on the Cusp of a Major Transformation

-VTS: The pivot from a property to a tenant-focused industry is top of mind for many landlords right now – it's even the overarching theme of Accelerate.
-When you hear that term, what does it to you?
+VTS: The pivot from a property to a tenant-focused industry is top of mind for many landlords right now.
+What does that term mean to you?

 Simonetti: To me it signifies a major shift in the mindset of the industry that will ultimately transform the way that asset owners design, build, and operate their buildings.
 Historically, the “customer” for the real estate industry has been the capital markets and not their tenants.
 It’s pretty amazing, but it wasn’t until recently that landlords even started referring to their “tenants” as “customers.”
 That shift in wording alone is powerful and signals to me that the industry is at the cusp of a major transformation.
 Things that don’t make sense get disrupted, and there are a lot of things happening in this industry that don’t make sense for tenants and most importantly the employees that interact with these buildings on a daily basis.

 VTS: How does data factor into this pivot to tenant-centricity?
 What data points are most important for landlords to be tracking as they make the shift?